faithoflifedev/yt/README.md

 ## How does this package differ from the [googleapis](https://pub.dev/packages/googleapis) package?

-- It's not generated, it's manually coded and limited to a targetted set to just YouTube APIs
+- It's not generated, it's manually coded and limited to a targeted set to just YouTube APIs
 - Since it's not generated the package includes additional useful features like a cli (Command Line Interface) and the experimental Chatbot
 - A tighter focus to the package means focused documentation and focused examples